 “We will have videos from Bike Magazine.
 We will have video from Surfer.
 There’s a big landscape out there, and what Flipboard has always been good at is getting you to go deep with your interests,” he added.

-Flipboard said it would support publishing partners through revenue sharing agreements, where publishers are paid a portion of the subscription revenues, with amounts likely proportional to video views.
+Flipboard said it would support publishing partners through revenue-sharing agreements, through which publishers are paid a portion of the subscription revenues, with amounts likely proportional to video views.

-It will first be available with the Galaxy S20 family when it launches in March, and will expand beyond that down the road, likely to existing Flipboard users on other devices, as well as to the widening world of form factors.
-Enevoldsen said it was natural to expect an extension to tablets, but beyond that, it will also reach the range of folding devices both announced and expected, such as the Galaxy Z Flip, laptops such as the Lenovo Thinkpad X1 Fold, and the forthcoming folding devices from Microsoft, the Surface Duo and Neo.
+It will first be available with the Galaxy S20 family from its launch on March 6, and will expand beyond that down the road, likely to existing Flipboard users on other devices, as well as to the widening world of form factors.
+Enevoldsen said it was natural to expect an extension to tablets, but beyond that, it will also reach the range of folding devices both announced and expected, such as the Galaxy Z Flip,

 “All these foldable devices are coming, and for us, it’s like, wow, what can you do with this?”
 Enevoldsen told Digital Trends.
 “Now, we have a new playground.
 That’s pretty amazing.”